iterative/dvc.org/public/static/docs/user-guide/privacy.md

 up, refer to
 [Setup a Google Drive DVC Remote](/doc/user-guide/setup-google-drive-remote)

-DVC uses the _DVC_ application on Google Cloud Platform.
-That is the name you will see in a consent screen.
+DVC uses the _DVC_ Project on Google Cloud Platform.
+(That is the name you will see in a consent screen.)
 DVC integration is governed by common policies, recorded here.

 Your use of Google APIs with DVC is subject to each API’s respective terms of